 Educators are pulled in many directions at once, facing publication deadlines, online teaching, committee obligations, and that ever-growing list of unanswered emails.

 In all of this clutter of activity, we might begin to wonder, are we making the best use of our time?
 Clearly, we need to develop strategies and concrete practices to open up some “space” in our lives, in which we can reflect, consider the long term, and function more productively in our daily lives.

 At the end of this two-part workshop, participants will be able to strategically plan what they do and do what they plan—and get in control of their time and their lives.

 Work on the Most Important Tasks

-4. Make a rank-ordered “to do” list—in the workshop and every week.
+5. Make a weekly rank-ordered “to do” list.